Mifflin-St Jeor · Harris-Benedict · Updated 2026

 BMR Calculator

 Calculate your Basal Metabolic Rate — the calories your body burns at complete rest.
-Uses both Harris-Benedict and Mifflin-St Jeor formulas with TDEE breakdown.
+Uses Mifflin-St Jeor (recommended) and Harris-Benedict formulas.
+Includes full TDEE breakdown by activity level.

 2 Formula Comparison